abcdan/projects/README.md

 - A Disord/Slack/Etc. bot
 - A theme for your favorite IDE
 - Mockup Database generator
+- Load balancing system
+- Custom DNS Server (like Pi-Hole), with blocklists
+- A tool to monitor servers
+- Note taking app
+- System that auto-translates subtitles from movie files to your own language
+- Website to make screenshots of web pages, or previes

 # Medium
 - A network monitoring/scanning system